Configuration Reference

 FAQ and knowledge base tool.
 Exposes Q&A pairs from FAQ-category sources (Slack, Discord) to agents.
 Supports two modes: browse (no query, returns recent pairs) and search (semantic query over pairs).

-- sources — Array of source names.
-These sources should have
+sources — Array of source names.
+These sources

 category: faqset. - min_confidence — Override the per-source confidence threshold for this tool.
 Q&A pairs below this score are filtered from results.